On June 18, 1983, Dr. Sally Ride became the first American woman to fly in space.

 Curating Ride's Life

-Tam O’Shaughnessy, Sally Ride’s partner in life, generously offered historians Valerie Neal and Margaret Weitekamp and archivist Patti Williams access to the papers and possessions of the first American woman in space.
+Sally Ride and her life partner, Tam O’Shaughnessy, created Sally Ride Science to encourage young people to seek STEM careers.
+Honoring Ride's wishes to avoid labels, O'Shaughnessy only revealed their relationship upon Ride's 2012 death.
+She generously offered Museum curators Valerie Neal and Margaret Weitekamp and archivist Patti Williams access to the papers and possessions of the first American woman in space for the Smithsonian collection.

-What stories, objects, and documents trace the full arc of Sally Ride’s life and represent key moments of achievement?
+What stories, objects, and documents trace the full arc of Sally Ride’s life and represent key moments of her achievements?
+The Museum has the privilege of using those materials to honor Sally's life and work.

 Join this group as they discuss the selected objects and papers that signify Sally Ride the public figure and private person, and how Sally Ride’s story intersects with social and cultural themes of her era.

-Pin, Sally Ride Science Object Badge, Star Trek Communicator, Sally Ride Object Story Sally Ride: Women’s Firsts in Space and Politics Sally’s Night
+Story Sally Ride: Women’s Firsts in Space and Politics

 Every June, celebrate Sally's Night to explore the wonder of our universe and shine the light on women in STEM.
 Attend in person events, use the Sally's Night Celebration Guide, full of activities for the whole family, to join the celebration from wherever you are, and share on social media how you #ShineLikeSally.